 Seven years ago, I was in a terrible bicycle accident that left my face ruined by road rash.
 My chin was split open, I had a black eye, and the skin on my shoulder was shaved off.
-I was black and blue from head to toe but fortunate that I had no broken bones in my face.
+I was black and blue from head to toe but fortunate in that I had not broken any bones in my face.

-This took a lot of faith to trust and speak those words over myself in the midst of the situation, because I looked opposite of what I was thanking God for.
+This took a lot of faith to trust and speak those words over to myself in the midst of the situation because I looked the opposite of what I was thanking God for.

 What happens when you are faced with the reality of your faith?

 You have a choice.
-To walk it out, scary as it may seem or to turn a deaf ear to prompting in your heart.
+To walk it out, scary as it may seem, or to turn a deaf ear to the prompting in your heart.

 I’ve been in Chicago for a few days.
-I love this city.
-It is like a second home to me.
+I love this city, as it is like a second home to me.
 Even on a work trip, I find the time to do the things I enjoy.
-I frequent my favorite restaurants, I run the lakeshore trails breathing in the beautiful skyline.
+I frequent my favorite restaurants, and I run the lakeshore trails while breathing in the beautiful skyline.
 I do touristy stuff like visit the Art Museum or Shedd’s Aquarium.
-And I’ve even taken a selfie under the Bean in Millenium Park.
-For me, it is a fun escape… even in the cold windy month of March.
+And I’ve even taken a selfie under the Bean in Millennium Park.
+For me, it is a fun escape…even in the cold windy month of March.

 Yet this time, I am faced with the issue of homelessness.
-I’ve seen it before, it’s part of big city life, but this time it is like a vice gripping and squeezing my heart.
-A man stopped me the other day asking me to buy him a sandwich, to which I refused because I was scared to interact with him as he was clearly intoxicated and I was alone.
+I’ve seen it before—it’s part of big city life—but this time it is like a vice gripping and squeezing my heart.
+A man stopped me the other day and asked me to buy him a sandwich.
+I refused because I was scared to interact with him as he was clearly intoxicated and I was alone.

-But what kills me, is that I spent $40 on my own dinner that night and didn’t think twice.
+But what bothers me is that I spent $40 on my own dinner that night and didn’t think twice.

 It’s early, it’s dark, coffee’s on…I love early mornings, it’s my favorite part of the day—before the world is awake.